Katie Britt: Foreign policy

 Britt is a critic of the Chinese Communist Party.
 In August 2022, she charged the Biden administration with inaction and "total weakness" in regard to China, highlighting humanitarian crises in China, as well as its dominance in manufacturing, saying that China was "taking jobs".
 In September 2022, she joined other Republicans in accusing the social media platform TikTok of being a "Trojan horse" for the Chinese Communist Party.
 In October 2022, Britt pledged to co-sponsor a bill introduced by Senators Tommy Tuberville and Tom Cotton to keep Chinese-owned companies from purchasing American farmland.
 In March 2023, Britt and Cotton introduced the Not One More Inch or Acre Act, which would ban any Chinese national or Chinese entity from owning American land.
 Britt and Cotton introduced the bill again in January 2025.

 In 2022, as a Senate candidate, Britt wrote an op-ed pledging that she would support Israel if elected, writing, "Supporting Israel is in America's interest, it's in Alabama's interest, and as a Christian conservative, I believe God commands us to support Israel."
 In November 2023, she compared the October 7, 2023 Hamas-led attack on Israel to the September 11 attacks and said she opposed a ceasefire.
 Britt supported a $14.3 billion aid package for Israel passed in the Republican-controlled House.
 In July 2024, Britt and Jim Risch introduced the Countering Hate Against Israel by Federal Contractors Act, a bill that would bar the federal government "from contracting with entities who boycott the State of Israel".

 In February 2025, President Trump announced that Britt would lead the U.S. delegation to attend Uruguayan President Yamandú Orsi's inauguration.

+In June 2026, Britt praised President Trump's decision to launch the 2026 Iran war, with her spokesperson saying, "Britt believes the president has done what no other leader in the world has had the courage to do in nearly 50 years by taking on the Iranian regime head-on in his quest to keep Americans safe and secure."